harmane4/README-Generator/README.md

   ## Usage
   Once all dependencies have been installed, navigate to the correct file in the command line and invoke the application by typing the `node index.js`.

-  Enter answers to the prompts displayed in the terminal
+  Enter answers to the prompts displayed in the terminal, the first prompt is displayed below.

  ![Prompts](Develop/assets/images/prompts.png)

-  Once you have invoked the application enter answers to the prompts.
  If you make a mistake you can edit the file once it was been generated.

   To view a walk-through of how to use the generator please refer to the [video demonstration](https://youtu.be/2tB63XJzE4I)